 - The projects embodied in Brazil, Senegal, Morocco, Tunisia and Indonesia related to agricultural activities present many advantages: reinforcing local purchase, agro-ecological practices, fresh and local quality products, consolidating the growers’ economic independence, reducing the carbon footprint, promoting human exchanges between producers and clients

-- In Cap Skirring (Senegal), this partnership offered 24% of vegetable supplies for the Resort, in 2016
+- In Cap Skirring (Senegal), this partnership offered 23% of vegetable supplies of the 4 resorts concerned in 2018.

 - More than 2500 indirect beneficiaries

 - Nearly 300 000 € of turn-over in 2018